maverickkamal/T1d-swarm/README.md

 - Built with Google's Agent Development Kit (ADK)
 - Powered by Google Gemini API
 - Inspired by the T1D community's need for proactive care
-- Special thanks to the healthcare professionals who provided domain expertise
+- Built for the purpose of entering the ADK hackathon

 ---